policygenius/reform/README.md

 ![](https://raw.githubusercontent.com/apotonick/trailblazer/master/doc/trb.jpg)
 </a>

-Reform is part of the [Trailblazer project](https://github.com/apotonick/trailblazer).
-Please [buy my book](https://leanpub.com/trailblazer) to support the development and learn everything about Reform.
+ReformOneTwoSix is part of the [Trailblazer project](https://github.com/apotonick/trailblazer).
+Please [buy my book](https://leanpub.com/trailblazer) to support the development and learn everything about ReformOneTwoSix.
 Currently the book discusses:

 * Form objects, the DSL and basic API (chapter 2 and 3)
 * Basic validations and rendering forms (chapter 3)